Dienje Kenyon Memorial Fellowship

 Nomination/Submission Deadline: 11 Dec 2022

 In honor of the late Dienje M. E. Kenyon, a fellowship is offered to support a woman archaeologist in the early stages of graduate zooarchaeology training, Kenyon’s specialty.
-An award of $1,000 will be made.
+Two awards of $2,000 will be made.
 To qualify for the award, applicants must be enrolled an M.A. or Ph.D. degree program focusing on archaeology.
 Strong preference will be given to applicants in the early stage of research project development and/or data collection, under the mentorship of a zooarchaeologist.

 Who Is Eligible to Submit Nominations or Apply for the Award